 In case you missed a ferry or don’t get a ticket on time, you may wish to drive to Valencia, where the Transmediterránea also departs to Mallorca every day.
-Prices and transfer times are the same as from Barcelona.
+Prices and transfer times for the boats and ferries are the same as from Barcelona.

 If you are arriving to Barcelona from France then an additional option is to catch a ferry in Sete (South France).
 But from here the trip takes 16 hours to Mallorca and the prices are much higher compared to those from Barcelona.